assel-nyc/streamlit/README.md

 - **Data Insights**: Gain insights into how economic factors affect life quality across different countries and years.
 - **ML Prediction Tool**: Random Forest model to predict life expectancy based on GDP and poverty levels, with real-time predictions displayed in the app.

-Installation and setup instructions are provided in the repository to help you get started quickly.
+Installation and setup instructions are provided in the repository to help you get started quickly:
 ```python
 git clone https://github.com/assel-nyc/streamlit.git
 cd streamlit